schibsted/sdk-example/README.md

 ## Configuring the server

-1. You need a few configs obtained from self service *in the right environment* in order to get started.
+1. You need a few configs obtained from Self-service *in the right environment* in order to get started.
 Set your Identity client credentials in the `.env` file in the root folder.
 To get a head start you can just copy a template that's already included in the repo (run: `cp .env-template .env` and fill in the blanks.
 Take a look at [.env-template](./.env-template) to see what is needed.
-1. Run `npm run build`
+1. Run `npm run export NODE_OPTIONS=--openssl-legacy-provider && build`
 1. Then do a `source .env && npm start`.

 ## VSCode batteries included